TeamREPENTOGON/REPENTOGON/docs/docs/Entity.md

 #### void SetSpeedMultiplier ( float Amount ) {: .copyable aria-label='Functions' }
 ???+ warning "Depreciation notice"
     This variable is actually the Entity's time scale.
 A properly named replacement function will be added in a future version.

 ___
+### SetWaterClipFlags () {: aria-label='Functions' }
+#### void SetWaterClipFlags ( [WaterClipFlag](enums/WaterClipFlag.md) Flags ) {: .copyable aria-label='Functions' }
+Allows modification of how this entity interacts with water, primarily rendering related behaviour such as reflections.

+Note that this will also override/disable any natural vanilla changes to these flags, such as the player losing their reflection with Charm of the Vampire.

+Vanilla state can be restored with `ResetWaterClipFlags()`.

+___
 ### SetWeaknessCountdown () {: aria-label='Functions' }